"Old Bricks - history at your feet"

 Great Western Colliery

 Made at the Great Western Colliery, Trehafod.
-Photo and info by Gareth Thomas.
+Photo by Phil Jenkins.

 Gregory, Abersychan